ARM-software/AVH/DoxyGen/infrastructure/src/mdk.md

 ## Project Configuration {#mdk_project_config}

- - Open the target project in uVision IDE:
+ - Open the target project in µVision IDE:
   - either double-click on existing *uvprojx* project file,
-  - or [import a .cprj project](https://www.keil.com/support/man/docs/uv4/uv4_ui_import.htm) from uVision menu.
+  - or [import a .cprj project](https://www.keil.com/support/man/docs/uv4/uv4_ui_import.htm) from µVision menu.
  - Agree to install missing software packs when requested.
    - In some cases, to proceed with the installation you need to accept license agreement displayed in a separate dialog.
  - Return to the project window and accept to reload packs.